nuPylot/nupylot.github.io/_posts/2021-03-25-pylot-erdos.markdown

     - Python
 ---

-> ERDOS is a platform for developing self-driving cars and robotics applications.
+> DORA is a platform for developing self-driving cars and robotics applications.

-## ERDOS
+## DORA

 The system is built using techniques from streaming dataflow and applications are modeled as directed graphs, in which data flows through streams and is processed by operators.